-Emily Seaman began designing with bombilla in 2018 and now works as one of the team's Creative Project Managers + Strategists.
+Emily Seaman began designing with bombilla in 2018 and now works as the team's Creative Studio Director.
 She is so grateful to her friend Danielle Galloway (founder of Self-Love Supper - go check them out!) who connected her with Ivi and got her started on this new career path.
 Emily's background is in nonprofit communications and she geeks out over zoology, science fiction, dinosaurs, and gardening.
 Over the past year, she's had the pleasure of partnering with many of bombilla's incredible clients, including PL+US, ChangeLawyers, Caliber Public Schools, and WĒ360.

 How are you involved in your Community?